ondrovic/ollama-git-commit/CONTRIBUTING.md

 For detailed information about these scripts and development workflow, see the [Development Workflow](#development-workflow) section in README.md.

+### CI/CD and Testing

+The project uses GitHub Actions for automated testing and publishing:

+- **Automated Testing**: All branches are tested on push and pull requests
+- **Cross-Platform Compatibility**: Tests run on Windows, macOS, and Linux
+- **Dependency Management**: Robust handling of package dependencies with fallback strategies
+- **Test Isolation**: All tests use mocks to avoid real external calls
+- **Automated Publishing**: Releases are automatically published to NPM when tags are pushed

+The CI/CD workflows are defined in `.github/workflows/` and include comprehensive dependency verification and error recovery strategies.

 ## Project Structure

 ```